-All environments must acknowledge the message within the timeout period.
+All replicas must acknowledge the message within the timeout period.
 This policy should be selected only if your replication group has a small number of replicas, and those replicas are on extremely reliable networks and servers.

-When this flag is used, the actual number of environments that must respond is determined by the value set for EnvironmentConfig.setReplicationNumSites().
+When this flag is used, the actual number of replicas that must respond is determined by the value set for EnvironmentConfig.setReplicationNumSites().

-• ReplicationManagerAckPolicy.ALL_PEERS
+• ReplicationManagerAckPolicy.ALL PEERS